gegyhamdani/fullstack-next-strapi/README.md

 In the root project, find `fullstack-cms.tar.gz` file.
 It will be use to seed the data.

-1. Open terminal and make sure the terminal is still in `backend` folder.
+1. Open terminal and make sure the terminal is in `backend` folder.

 2. Run the following command to seed the data: